grafana/grafana-operator/documentation/design_proposal/002_grafana_v1beta1.md

 This would make it easier for our current users when migrating to the new version since they would know how it was written in 4.0.

-But this would also create confussion how can i configure other grafana container related config?
+But this would also create confusion how can i configure other grafana container related config?

 You would set baseImage with `grafana.spec.grafanaContainer.baseImage` but if you want to change the securityContext you would have to change in
 `grafana.spec.deploymentOverrides.DeploymentSpec.templates.containers.grafana.securityContext`.
 This is rather confusing since they perform changes in the same object.